Weave Code

 • Strengths:

-• Domain-Specific Abstraction: Zap provides a clean, Laravel-native abstraction for calendar/scheduling logic, reducing boilerplate for appointment systems, resource booking (e.g., rooms, equipment), or shift management.
+• Domain-Specific Abstraction: Zap provides a clean, Laravel-native abstraction for calendar/scheduling logic, reducing boilerplate for appointment systems, resource booking (e.g., meeting rooms, healthcare), and shift management.

-• Recurrence Patterns: Supports 15+ recurrence rules (daily, weekly, monthly ordinals, custom intervals), covering 90% of real-world scheduling needs without reinventing the wheel.
+• Flexible Recurrence Patterns: Supports 10+ recurrence types (daily, weekly, monthly ordinals, bi-weekly, etc.), covering 90% of real-world scheduling needs without custom code.

-• Conflict Detection: Built-in overlap validation for appointments/blocked times, with configurable rules (e.g., noOverlap(), maxDuration()).
+• Conflict Detection: Built-in overlap validation for appointments, availabilities, and blocked times, with configurable rules (e.g., noOverlap(), maxDuration()).

 • Metadata Support: Attach arbitrary data to schedules (e.g., patient_id, organizer), enabling downstream integrations (e.g., CRM, billing).